 Some examples of qualitative web data include information collected from social media, search engines, product reviews, comments, or other web interactions.

 The benefit of choosing a data provider is that the information is already selected and presented in an easy-to-understand format, rather than collecting all the data available on all social media platforms or search engines.
+With a real-time data provider like Coresignal, that advantage goes further, because qualitative signals are not just structured and ready to use but are also updated as the market changes, so you're never making decisions based on sentiment that no longer reflects reality.

 For example, with company employee review data, you can see the internal environment of a company and identify potential risks.
 The reviews are written by employees who work in the company, therefore it helps you assess the internal situation.
 If the reviews are negative, it might indicate problems in the company and make you think twice about investing in it.